Online Child Safety ~ Cyber Bullying ~ Privacy ~ Social Media

 - Privacy and Information Security ~ kids are too trusting.
 They are more susceptible to malware, viruses, phishing scams, and identity theft.
 Kids sharing their full names and where they live may not seem like a big deal.
 Hackers posing as legitimate companies like google, send emails asking for your child’s password or pose as a friend or a relative.

 - Viewing inappropriate content online ~ the internet is open and public.
 Kids can stumble on content that is confusing, upsetting, and distressing.

 - Online Predators ~ According to the US.
 Department of Justice, 13% of young people n the internet have been victims of unwanted sexual advances.
 1 in 5 has been solicited for offline contact.
 50% of online victims of sexual exploitation are b between 12 and 15 years old.

 The average age that kids get a digital device is “10”.
 Only 30% of parents are comfortable with speaking about internet safety with their kids.
 The Digital Citizenship Guide for Parents will definitely bring that percentage up a huge notch.

-Cyberbullying ~ Gender-wise, 60% of teen girls and 59% of teen boys have experienced at least one abusive online behavior ~ (I find this horrific and disgusting) ~ Yet there is a steep rise in cases worldwide.
-There has been a 70% increase in cyberbullying and verbal abuse during COVID-19.
+Did you know that ~ 60% of teen girls and 59% of teen boys have experienced at least one abusive online behavior.
+(I find this horrific and disgusting) ~ Yet there is a steep rise in cases worldwide.
+Additionally, a 70% increase in cyberbullying and verbal abuse occurred during COVID-19.
 Cyberbullying causes long-term damage and in many cases, they go unreported